Dragon Age 4 is coming, although Bioware has remained completely silent on the project since it was first revealed at The Game Awards in 2018.

-Dragon Age 4 News – Dread Wolf rises in new reveal trailer
+Dragon Age 4 News – Dread Wolf rises in latest reveal trailer

 The Game Awards 2018 saw a new entry in the Dragon Age franchise revealed with an excellent teaser trailer.
 It ends with a few goosebump-inducing words from The Dread Wolf himself.
 “So, you found me at last.
 I suspect you have questions.”